-Trump, in first rally since Mueller vindication, celebrates end of 'collusion delusion' and 'ridiculous bullsh--'
+Trump, in fiery first rally since Mueller vindication, celebrates end of 'collusion delusion' and 'ridiculous bullsh--'

 Trump noted that MSNBC and CNN's ratings "dropped through the floor last night," while Fox News' ratings were "through the roof."
 MSNBC and CNN were the chief proponents of the Russia collusion narrative, and they suffered significant ratings losses following Mueller's report.

-Retired cabinet maker Ron Smith, 51, was one of those supporters.
+Retired cabinet maker Ron Smith, 51, was one of the supporters who arrived to Thursday's rally early.
 He told the Detroit News outside the arena that although "Republicans in Congress are trying to put stumbling blocks in his path," nevertheless, "Donald Trump comes in here and gets stuff done.”

 FOX NEWS DOMINATES CNN, MSNBC IN RATINGS AFTER FALSE RUSSIA COLLUSION NARRATIVE IS TOTALLY DISCREDITED